kraina-ai/srai-tutorial/README.md

 ## Description

-This tutorial offers a thorough introduction to the srai library for Geospatial Artificial Intelligence.
-Participants will learn how to use this library for geospatial tasks like downloading and processing OpenStreetMap data, extracting features from GTFS data, dividing an area into smaller regions, and representing regions in a vector space using various spatial features.
+Tutorial offers a thorough introduction to the geospatial domain with Python libraries.
+Participants will learn how to use, analyse and visualize open-source geospatial data.
 Additionally, participants will learn to pre-train embedding models and train predictive models for downstream tasks.

-In this tutorial, we intend to provide a comprehensive introduction to the Spatial Representations for Artificial Intelligence (srai) library.
-Participants will learn how to utilize this library for various geospatial applications, such as downloading and processing OpenStreetMap data, extracting features from GTFS data, splitting a given area into smaller regions, and embedding regions into a vector space based on different spatial features.
-Moreover, users will learn how to pre-train a model of their choice and build predictive models for use in downstream tasks.

-By the end of the tutorial, attendees will be able to:

-1. Install and set up the SRAI library.
-2. Use SRAI to download and process geospatial data.
-3. Apply various regionalization and embedding techniques to geospatial data.
-4. Utilize pre-trained embedding models for clustering and similarity search.
-5. Build predictive models on top of SRAI embeddings
-6. Pre-train available models from scratch.
-7. Understand the potential applications and future enhancements of the SRAI library.
+Most of the tutorial will be showing capabilities of the library srai (Spatial Representation for Artificial Intelligence), as well as GeoPandas, Shapely, osmnx and scikit-learn.

+Beginner knowledge of Python is expected from the participants.
+Tutorial materials is provided in the form of Jupyter notebooks.

 ## Setup